By Joe Kleiman

 Core to any flying experience is a motion theater designed and engineered to uplift and exhilarate a broad, multi-generational audience.
 Taiwan-based Brogent Technologies Inc. has provided motion bases to all four: Its next generation i-Ride flying theater technology provides a full six axes of movement to turn guests into delighted passengers gliding, swooping and soaring over and through the projected environment.

-Moment Factory (Montreal) is another specialist that reprised its role on the FlyOver team for the Las Vegas installation, working with Rothschild in designing the preshow .
-At its heart, Moment Factory is a multimedia studio Their projects are multidisciplinary in nature, utilizing live action, animation, graphics, lighting, and physical elements.
-The theme parks, museums, retail outlets, and concerts.
+Moment Factory (Montreal) is another specialist that reprised its role on the FlyOver team for the Las Vegas installation, working with Rothschild in designing the preshow experiences.
+At its heart, Moment Factory is an international multimedia studio with a full range of production expertise under one roof.
+Their projects are multidisciplinary in nature, utilizing live action, animation, graphics, lighting, and physical elements.
+The company has created experiences worldwide, including for various theme parks, museums, airports, retail outlets, and concerts.
 Most recently, Moment Factory transformed Madison Square Gardens into a “deep-sea dreamscape,” where giant drones shaped like dolphins and a whale “swam” feet above the audience during an Earth Day concert by the rock band Phish.
 The company has collaborated with Rothschild on the preshows for all Pursuit-owned FlyOver attractions since Vancouver.